Skip to main content

 Accreditation is suitable for members who are new or already have some experience in a darkroom.

-Darkrooms are only avaiable to club members
+Darkrooms are only available to club members

 Anyone using the darkrooms must adhere to the club rules and polices